Seed of Chucky: Production

 Production on a new film called Son of Chucky began on October 18, 1998, two days after the successful release of Bride of Chucky, whose director Ronny Yu was unable to return due to scheduling conflicts.
 Don Mancini, who is gay and was interested in exploring LGBT-related themes in the next film, decided to write a screenplay inspired by the 1953 cult classic Glen or Glenda in which Chucky's son is an innocent person suffering from gender dysphoria.
 He also decided to continue the shift in the series towards comedy after noting that horror villains such as Michael Myers, Jason Voorhees, and Freddy Krueger became less scary as they became more familiar with audiences.

 Universal Pictures, which produced the previous three films and had expected a more conventional slasher film with the son being a murderous villain, rejected the script with the note "This is too gay."
-Production ultimately resumed when the project was approved by Focus Features after the successful release of Cabin Fever in 2003, and was ultimately released through Rogue Pictures.
+Production ultimately resumed when the project was approved by Focus Features after the successful release of Cabin Fever in 2003, and was ultimately released through Focus' Rogue Pictures.
 Mancini claimed in a podcast that prior to casting Redman, he had offered to cast Quentin Tarantino as himself but he declined.

 Seed of Chucky was filmed almost entirely in Romania at Castel Studios in order to save costs.
 Mancini tried to replicate the look of older horror films by shooting the film mostly on sound stages and was additionally influenced by the filmmaking styles of Brian De Palma and Dario Argento.
 All of the animatronic and makeup effects were the handiwork of Effects Designer Tony Gardner, who also appears in the film as himself in a cameo, and his company Alterian, Inc.

 Release and reception

 Box office

-Seed of Chucky opened at #4 with $8,774,520 on November 11–14, 2004.
+Seed of Chucky was theatrically released on November 11, 2004, by Rogue Pictures.
+The film debuted at #4 with $8,774,520 on opening weekend.
 When the film closed on December 23, 2004, the domestic gross was $17,083,732 and $24,829,644 worldwide.

-In Australia, Seed of Chucky opened at #8 with $260,958 for the week of February 6–8, 2005 behind Million Dollar Baby (#2) and Sky Captain and the World of Tomorrow (#6).
+In Australia, Seed of Chucky opened at #8 with $260,958 for the week of February 6–8, 2005 behind Million Dollar Baby (#2), and Sky Captain and the World of Tomorrow (#6).
 In Australia, Seed of Chucky was distributed by United International Pictures.

 In France, Seed of Chucky opened at #11 with $694,948 for the week of March 2–8, 2005.
 It opened behind Le Couperet (#2) and the remake of Assault of Precinct 13 (#4).
 In France, Seed of Chucky was distributed by SND Distribution.

 In the United Kingdom, Seed of Chucky opened at #10 with $202,022 for the week of May 13–15, 2005.
 It opened behind Monster-in-Law (#2), The Jacket (#8), and A Good Woman (#9).
 In the United Kingdom, Seed of Chucky was distributed by Momentum Pictures.